brandur/sorg/content/fragments/mongo-partitioning.md

 ```

 That's a little ugly.
 No problem though; we can easily use
-an `IMMUTABLE` function to nicen things up.
+an `IMMUTABLE` function to nicen things up, and call it
+from right within `CREATE INDEX`.

 ``` sql
 CREATE FUNCTION text_to_integer_hash(str text) RETURNS integer AS $$